How to make a simple and inexpensive fall table centerpiece.

 Literally, I put the pumpkins and candles in, then strategically placed the small boxwood branches.
 This centerpiece has been on my table for three weeks now!
 The boxwood has dried but is still pretty green.

-Super simple but pretty.
+It's super simple but pretty.

 What I like about this centerpiece is that it is easy to pick up and move if we need room on the table for delicious food!
 And, as I mentioned before, there is no need to look over, around, or through this to see the person you are talking to!